-The process of establishing the EETs is known as a forward pass (or forward scan).
+The process of establishing the EETs is known as a forward pass.

 To clarify: these earliest event times indicated at the nodes are elapsed times from the start, whereas the times shown for the activities are the durations of those activities.